esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 - NIfTI images contain a header, which describes the contents, and the data
 - The position of the NIfTI data in space is determined by the affine matrix
 - NIfTI data is a multi-dimensional array of values
+- Functional MRIs and Diffusion MRIs require heavy (pre)processing
+- Functional MRIs have time dimension
 - Diffusion MRI has b-values and b-vectors
 - There are many various tractography methods, each with imperfections
-- Functional MRI requires heavy processing

 ::::::::::::::::::::::::::::::::::::::::::::::::::